Pass Activation—when someone installs a pass and automatically opts into wallet marketing—is crucial. This is typically done in the following ways:

 Add a secondary module with a preview of the pass (mockup or cropped screenshot).
 This reinforces what the user will unlock and builds anticipation.

-Posters should pair a bold headline with a visible QR code and one clear value-driven reason to scan.
+When you have physical locations, signage (e.g., posters, signage screens, QR code displays, etc.) can be used to effectively drive activations.
+All signage should pair a bold headline with a visible QR code (that uses your sign-up link) and one clear value-driven reason to scan.

 Examples: